 DIY Furniture Plans to Build a Modified Version of the Low-Slung Chair

 A reader made a great suggestion for a modification to the original Low-Slung Chair plan… The modified DIY furniture plans to build a Low-Slung Chair has a slatted seat which will allow for drainage.
-This chair is constructed out of straight off-the-shelf lumber and is a quick to build project.
+These outdoor wood chair plans are constructed out of straight off-the-shelf lumber and a quick to build project.
 The lumber list calls for lumber to build one chair.

 - 1-1/2″ pocket hole screws for outdoor use